AdaCore/learn/lectures/01_Overview/book/01_Your_First_Ada_Program.rst

 Attributes
 ---------------------------------------------------------------------

 One of Ada particularities is the notion of attributes.
 An attribute is a property of an entity --- for example, a variable or a type.
-It is accessed through the tick notation **'** between the entity that you want to extract the property from and the property name.
-In this example, we are using two attributes, **Value** and **Image**:
+It is accessed through the tick notation :ada:`'` between the entity that you want to extract the property from and the property name.
+In this example, we are using two attributes, :ada:`Value` and :ada:`Image`:

 .. code:: ada